 - Extending our lives to live longer.
 If garlic is aiding and boosting out immune system, then it can hopefully ward off disease and add more years on to our lives.
 It definitely has beneficial effects on diseases that are chronic which would make sense that it would help us live longer.

-- Ageing and cell damage can be protected by the antioxidants of garlic.
+- Aging and cell damage can be protected by the antioxidants of garlic.
 This in turn may decrease your chances of getting dementia and Alzhemier’s disease.

 - There may be a benefit for improving bone health with garlic and also onions.
 They also benefit osteoarthritis.